qlikrockstar/digraph/README.md

 # Usage

 Download the zip file and extract it to your local Qlik Sense Desktop Extension folder or import it to a Qlik Sense Server via QMC.
 Drag&Drop the new Digraph extension to your canvas.
 Digraph needs 2 dimensions (nodes: "from" and "to") and 1 measure (value for edge).
+Check out the (minimalistic) demo app for an example.

 # Beware